AppleisTasty/Tab/README.md

 ### So that's why I made this repository.

-#### Hope you find some interesting stuff here, and let me know if I made any mistake.
+#### Hope you find some interesting stuff here, and let me know if you have any better idea.
+Cheers🍺！